 From October 1951, the non-governmental ideas were subordinated in Pakistani political affairs.
 In this framework Ayub built his political system.
 But the struggle between the bureaucratic elite's political ideas and those of the non-governmental groups did not cease either in East or in West Pakistan.
 What were the competing political ideas in Ayub's era?
 What were the competing intervention strategies of the key players of the Ayub era?
-What were the key power relationships of the Ayub era?
 To these questions I now turn.